arthurlbo/next-typescript-template/README.md

 ## Commands

 - `dev`: run development server
 - `build`: creates the production build version
 - `lint`: runs the linter in all components and pages
 - `cypress`: open cypress
+- `format`: format the files.
+- `component-test`: run all the component tests.
--   `test`: run test file
+- `e2e-test`: run all the e2e tests.
 - `commit`: commit staged changes

 <p align="center">Made with 🤍 by Arthur</p>